-- Start with secure base images begin your container development with secure and trusted base images from reputable sources.
-These images should be regularly reviewed for vulnerabilities and updated to include the latest security patches and fixes. - 2.
-Receive real time vulnerability updates Regularly index container images with known vulnerabilities, ensuring timely identification and remediation of security risks. - Employ image signing and verification Ensure the integrity and authenticity of container images using digital signatures. - 4.
-Restrict secure container registries Implement strong access controls to only allow access to trusted sources for container images and limit access to non-authorized registries.
-You want to ensure accessible registries are regularly monitored for vulnerabilities and malware. - 5.
-Enforce access controls Use role-based access controls (RBAC) to grant permissions based on job responsibilities. - 6.
+- Generate a Software Bill of Materials (SBOM) these are essential to understanding the provenance of where an artifact came from.
+Employing SBOMs gives you a starting point for cleaning up your code. - Start with secure base images begin your container development with secure and trusted base images from reputable sources.
+These images should be regularly reviewed for vulnerabilities and updated to include the latest security patches and fixes. - 3.
+Receive real time vulnerability updates Regularly index container images with known vulnerabilities, ensuring timely identification and remediation of security risks. - 4.
+Employ image signing and verification Ensure the integrity and authenticity of container images using digital signatures. - Restrict secure container registries Implement strong access controls to only allow access to trusted sources for container images and limit access to non-authorized registries.
+You want to ensure accessible registries are regularly monitored for vulnerabilities and malware. - Enforce access controls Use role-based access controls (RBAC) to grant permissions based on job responsibilities. - 7.
 Fortify network isolation Minimize the impact of a potential breach/container breakout or lateral movement within the containerized environment by hardening container isolation.
 Regularly patch and update container runtimes, host systems, and underlying dependencies.